yanlinlin82/seqpipe/trunk/doc/readme.txt

 etc.
    (3) In addition to presenting the standard pipelines, it should be easy to change some of its parameters to form new pipelines.
-   (4) When pipeline was aborted, it is easy to continue the procedures by skip finished steps automatically.
+   (4) When pipeline was somehow aborted, it should be easy to continue the procedures by skipping already finished steps automatically.
    (5) Parallel mode are easily to be used.

    GNU bash is chosen for pipeline itself, while Perl is used to create a shell explainer for the pipeline.

-   (1) For clear declaration, condition statements and loop statements are supported (by GNU itself) but not recommended.

 ---------------------------------------------------------------------------